 Is Florida sports betting legal?

-No. Sports betting isn’t legal in Florida just yet, but a major step toward making it happen has taken place.
 In April 2021, Gov. Ron DeSantis and the Seminole Tribe agreed on a new gambling compact.
 The compact specifically addressed sports betting.
-It cleared legislative hurdles in May, and awaits federal approval, so retail and online betting are on the way to the Sunshine State.
-However, legal challenges are expected.
+It cleared legislative hurdles in May, but the federal government deferred making an official judgment on the 30-year gambling compact, allowing it to pass into law.
+So retail and online betting are on the way to the Sunshine State, but legal challenges are in play.

 Florida sportsbook apps